Unfortunately, it's necessary to understand war vocabulary if you want to follow the news or study history in English.

 A navy is a nation’s ships and sailors.
 Navies fight on the seas.
 (The adjective is naval.)

-The Marine Corps (pronounced core) troops are amphibious (able to fight on both land and sea) and often lead the fighting in landings and special operations.
+The Marine Corps (pronounced core) troops are amphibious (able to fight on both land and sea).
+They often lead the fighting in landings and special operations.

 Air Force pilots fly a nation’s aircraft.
 The Air Force coordinates with the other military services.
-It collects information on battlefields and enemy positions by aerial reconnaissance, carries paratroopers who will parachute behind enemy lines, drops bombs, and tries to shoot down enemy planes.
+It collects information on battlefields and enemy positions by aerial reconnaissance.
+Air Force planes carry paratroopers who will parachute behind enemy lines.
+The planes also drop bombs and try to shoot down enemy planes.

 Historically, armies were divided into infantry (foot soldiers) and cavalry (soldiers on horseback.)

 Uniforms are the matching outfits worn by members of each service on formal occasions.
-(Historically, they were used in battle as well, to make it easy to identify comrades and enemies in close combat.
-However, they also make troops easy targets for sharpshooters, so in battle soldiers are more likely to wear camouflage now.)
+(See the picture under "Armed Forces.")
+Historically, they were used in battle as well.
+They made it easy to identify comrades and enemies in close combat.

-Camouflage is clothing or vehicle coverings that blend with surroundings to make it harder for the enemy to see (or aim at) troops or equipment.
+Camouflage is clothing or vehicle coverings that blend with surroundings.
+It makes it harder for the enemy to see (or aim at) troops or equipment.

 Helmets are hard head coverings to protect the head and often the neck.